Tilden, Nebraska

-Tilden is a city in Antelope and Madison counties in the U.S. state of Nebraska.
-The population was 953 at the 2010 census.
-The Madison County portion of Tilden is part of the Norfolk, Nebraska Micropolitan Statistical Area.
+Tilden is a city in Madison and Antelope counties in Nebraska, United States.
+The population was 992 at the 2020 census.
+The Madison County portion of Tilden is part of the Norfolk Micropolitan Statistical Area.

 History

-Tilden was originally called Burnett, and under the latter name was laid out by the railroad in 1880.
-It was then incorporated as Burnett in 1885, but the U.S. Post Office officially changed the name of the village in 1887, after presidential candidate Samuel J. Tilden, due to confusion with Bennet, Nebraska.
+Tilden was originally called "Burnett", under which name it was laid out by the railroad in 1880.
+It was incorporated as Burnett in 1885, but the U.S. Post Office officially changed the name of the village in 1887, after presidential candidate Samuel J. Tilden, to avoid confusion with Bennet, Nebraska.
 Tilden was incorporated as a city in 1919.